SeaJaye-C/ML-Minecraft-Pipeline/README.md

 will do rest of readme tommorow

 tldr: implemented and edited an old python library for education minecraft to work on minecraft java edition.
 This code includes mcpi's library and updated functions and features to solve our issue

+program can generate minecraft chunks from a proper formatted text file on a playable server.
+Code implements real time generation